A few tips as you prepare for your big day

 False eyelashes really do wonders to enhance the photos if it’s something you will consider.

-Consider leaving you hair down, it always looks more natural and attractive in the photos, especially if a tight up-do does not suit your face shape.
+Leaving you hair down-style will look more natural and attractive in the photos, especially if a tight up-do does not suit your face shape.
 Bring along hair spray for a windy day.

-If your wedding is in May to August, try to plan your ceremony to start no later than 2:30/3pm so that we can catch the light and be in time for the all-important golden hour.
+If your wedding is in May to August, try to plan your ceremony to start no later than 2:30/3pm so that you can catch the most flattering golden hour light.
 Check online for sunset times on your day.
 The shortest day of the year is 21 June.

 Organising a spacious, uncluttered room with large glass doors or windows for natural light will improve preparation shots dramatically.
 TVs, kettles etc. makes for distracting backgrounds.
 Consider using a B&B if your wedding venue has no on site accommodation or if your rooms at home are quite small.